angezid/css-to-xpath-converter/README.md

 # css-to-xpath-converter

+The converter uses an extended set of CSS selectors that allows generate more elaborate XPathes.

 It's inspired by [css2xpath](https://github.com/css2xpath/css2xpath), but it is too buggy.

 This JavaScript version is ported from C# converter, which is intended to work with an HTML navigator inherited from `System.Xml.XPath.XPathNavigator`, but tests in Puppeteer and Crome show that generated XPathes also work in browsers.
 See [Test results](https://angezid.github.io/css-to-xpath-converter/test-coverage.html).